d13g4/batteryswitch/README.md

+# Known Issues
+* Internal Battery only discharged until 20% (when external was empty).
+Not sure if Notebook shut down on its own or its the fault of batteryswitch

 # TODO
 * implementing a counter to discharge external battery every 20th time or so, so that the statistics are still working
+---

 * getting state from tpacpi-bat to reduce writings every minute - Done!
 * writing a setup.sh - Done!